-Heart disease was similarly the leading cause of death in the United States in 2015, however, the death rate from heart disease in the U.S. has decreased steadily since the 1950s, reaching a low of 167 deaths per 100,000 population in 2014.
-In that same year, coronary heart disease accounted for around 45 percent of all cardiovascular deaths followed by stroke and high blood pressure.
-Death from heart disease disproportionately affects older people and regional differences are clear in the U.S., with four of the five states with the highest death rates from heart disease found in the South.
+Heart disease was similarly the leading cause of death in the United States in 2019, however, the death rate from heart disease in the U.S. has decreased steadily since the 1950s, with 164 deaths per 100,000 population in 2018.
+In that same year, coronary heart disease accounted for around 42 percent of all cardiovascular deaths.
+Death from heart disease disproportionately affects older people and regional differences are clear in the United States, with 8 of the 10 states with the highest death rates from heart disease found in the South.

 This text provides general information.
 Statista assumes no